greencloudcomputing/docs/docs/intro.md

 # 👋 Welcome!

 It is great to have you with us and we welcome you to the documentation pages for Green Cloud.
-Here you will be able to find detailed information about Green Cloud software tools we are creating.
+On this web site you will find detailed information about Green Cloud software tools we have created.
 Please use this web site as a reference source of all things Green Cloud!

 If something doesn't quite look right - OR - its missing - please email us here -: hello@greencloudcomputing.io